 We can see this clearly across the Humber and as individuals we have to change our unending appetite to afford new materials (e.g. fossil-fuelled vehicles, televisions, computers, and other electronic devices).
 Also, more access to electricity results in increased carbon-intensive, sedentary behaviours (e.g. sitting in a motorised vehicle or in front of a screen) and less time spent in the carbon-free outdoors and being physically active.
 These behavioural patterns undeniably and negatively impact human health and the climate across the Humber.

-There are many carbon reduction targets at present but two relevant for today’s discussion from differing World Bodies in the way we must radically change the way we live, work, and consume are;
+There are many carbon reduction targets at present but two that are relevant for discussion from differing World Bodies in the way we must radically change the way we live, work, and consume are;

-and keep the global temperature increase to well below 20C by 2050.
+- to keep the global temperature increase to well below 20C by 2050

 To help achieve those two targets we at Active Humber believe in a bottom-up, small-scale action planning approach with a particular focus on behavioural modification strategies consisting of physical activity and screen time/media use behaviour.